singular-gpispace/pfd-parallel/README.md

 ```bash
 spack install pfd-parallel
 ```
-Note, this may take a long time, as it needs to build gpi-space and singular (including dependencies), both of which are quite extensive.
+Note, this may take quite a bit of time, when doing the initial installation, as it needs to build GPI-Space and Singular including dependencies.

 Once pfd-parallel is installed, using pfd-parallel requires loading the installed software:
 ```bash